1. Beginner guide

 ACCEPTABLE USE: https://rcic.uci.edu/documents/RCIC-Acceptable-Use-Policy.pdf

 The above text output screen is called motd.
-It includes a general information about the cluster login node (we have a few) plus important messages about the cluster such as pending shutdowns.
+It includes a general information about the cluster login node (we have a few) plus important messages about the cluster such as pending shutdowns or links to important online documents.

-The last line of the output [user@login-x:~]$ is your shell prompt, this is where you can type commands.
+The last line of the output is your shell prompt (yours may look slightly different), this is where you can type commands.

 1.4.
 Simple commands

-Users who are unfamiliar with Linux environment will need to learn the basics of Bash shell, file editing, or using language such as R or Python.
-Please see the Tutorials page that lists links to various beginner tutorials.
+Users who are unfamiliar with Linux environment will need to learn the basics of bash shell, file editing, or using language such as R or Python.
+Please see the Tutorials page that lists links to various beginner guides.

 Below is a small set of simple but very useful commands to try.
 What you type is immediately after the prompt [user@login-x:~]$.
 Each command returns an output that will be displayed in your terminal window and will be similar to the following: